 - Use natural, organic insect repellents and wear protective clothing when pests are most active.

 - Make sure that window and door screens are “bug tight.”

 - Use head nets, long sleeves and long pants if you venture into areas with high pest populations such as salt marshes.

 - Replace your outdoor lights with yellow “bug” lights which tend to attract fewer insects than ordinary lights.

 - Mosquito Beater Granules and Spray use food grade oils to naturally repel biting insects for 2-3 weeks!

-Kill immature mosquitoes before they develop into biting adults with Bacillus thuringiensis var israelensis (Bt-i).
-Available under various trade names Bt-i is a naturally occurring and highly specific biological pesticide.
+Kill the immature larval stage before it can develop into a flying, biting adult with Bacillus thuringiensis var israelensis (Bt-i).
+Available under various trade names, including Microbe-Lift® BMC, Bt-i is a naturally occurring and highly specific biological pesticide.
 Applied to standing water, it is effective for up to 30 days and will not harm people, pets, wildlife or fish.

-Caution: Botanical insecticides are not specific to the pest and will have an impact on a variety of beneficial insects, including valuable predators, parasites and honeybees.
-Most break-down quickly in the environment (within 5-7 days).
+Caution: Botanical insecticides containing pyrethrin are not specific to the pest and will have an impact on a variety of beneficial insects including valuable predators, parasites and honeybees.
+However, most break-down quickly in the environment lasting only 5-7 days.